-In our series Hive Mind, listeners ask questions about different topics and KUER reporters try to answer them.
+In the Hive Mind, listeners ask questions about different topics and KUER reporters try to answer them.
 This week you asked-how much affordable housing is acceptable and who decides it?

 The U.S. Department of Housing and Urban development considers affordable housing to be units that cost families no more than 30 percent of their income.
 That’s figured by looking at the median income of a particular community.